Raphhh/generator-lib/README.md

 The `index.html` in the generated project root will be the homepage at `http://{your username}.github.io/{project name}`.

+## Contributing

+See 'Development' below.

+## Development

+1. Fork the repo and clone.
+2. From the project folder, `npm link`.
+(This creates a local link to the project so you can test.)
+3. Make changes, commit, push.
+4. Submit a pull request.

+## Tests

+To do.

 ## License

 MIT.
 See `LICENSE.txt` in this directory.